S.Korea reports 205 coronavirus cases, above 200 for first time since Sept | Health

 S.Korea reports 205 coronavirus cases, above 200 for first time since Sept

-"If we lower our guard and disregard quarantine measures, our jobs and daily lives would be put at risk, and greater damage and suffering may come," Moon added.
-People caught without masks in public venues, including nightclubs, malls, theme parks and hair salons, face fines of up to 100,000 won ($90), while the operators of those places could pay up to 3 million won in fines.
+The country is "inching closer" to needing to tighten social distancing, as confirmed cases increase substantially, senior KDCA official Lim Sook-young told a briefing.
+Confirmed daily cases have averaged 122.4 this week, jumping from 88.7 last week and 75.3 in the fourth week of October, according to the KDCA.

-Four South Korean soccer players and one staff member tested positive for the virus that causes COVID-19, Yonhap reported on Saturday, citing the Korea Football Association, adding that none of them is showing symptoms.
-The latest daily tally was up from 191 a day before, taking the country's total number of infections to 28,338 with 492 deaths, according to the KDCA.
+Four South Korean soccer players and one staff member tested positive for the virus that causes COVID-19, though none showed symptoms, Yonhap reported on Saturday.
+The latest daily tally takes the country's total number of infections to 28,338 with 492 deaths, according to the KDCA.

 ALSO READ